What is the newborn sleep schedule?

 When your baby is born, he will need to have a lot of sleep.
 So don't be surprised to see your baby sleeping almost all day long, waking up for short breaks and then falling asleep once again.
 That’s just how it works.

-Babies until two months tend to sleep for 16 to 18 hours a day, however, as you probably know, they can wake up crying all the time, so, it doesn’t mean that you will have all of this time to yourself, that would be way too easy.
+Babies until two months tend to sleep for 15-16 hours a day, however, as you probably know, they can wake up crying all the time, so, it doesn’t mean that you will have all of this time to yourself, that would be way too easy.

 So, you can expect your baby to sleep at least 8 or 9 hours during the night and have constant naps, which may take from about 7 to 9 hours per day, usually 2 to 4 hours at a time.
 Therefore, the newborn sleep schedule might seem quite simple, but there’s nothing easy about being a parent.

-And never forget that every newborn is different, so, your baby sleep schedule may be different from your friend’s children or what you read online.
+And never forget that every newborn is different, so, your baby's sleep schedule may be different from your friend’s children or what you've read online.
 Just make sure to observe your baby, you will notice when it’s time to put him to nap.

 Tips to Help Your Baby to Fall Asleep